18F/methods/_pages/interview-checklist.md

 Once the interview is complete, **spend 15 minutes** completing a post-interview debrief.
 Tend to any post-interview logistics.

 ### Make sure to
-- [ ] If you’ve recording the interview: Move any recordings from your Google Drive to the project folder
+- [ ] If you’ve recorded the interview: Move any recordings from your Google Drive to the project folder
 - [ ] Engage the team in a post-interview debrief to discuss surprises and reflect on what you heard
 - [ ] Reflect on whether or not the questions in the interview guide should be updated or modified based how this interview went
 - [ ] If you promised the user any follow-up communications, identify who will send them and when